rakutentech/android-miniapp/miniapp/USERGUIDE.md

         // Check if you want to allow this Mini App ID to use the Access Token
         // .. .. ..
         if (allowToken)
-            onSuccess(tokenData) // allow miniapp to get token and invoke success callback with TokenData value. else
+            onSuccess(tokenData) // allow miniapp to get token and return TokenData value. else
-            onError(message)    // reject miniapp to get token and invoke error callback with message.
+            onError(message)    // reject miniapp to get token and with message explanation.
     }
 }